qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. figure:: images/live-client-module-mobile-and-desktop.jpg

-One nice aspect of Felgo Hot Reload is that you can deploy it on multiple connected device at once.
-This way, you can test test many different configurations of screen sizes, DPIs and styles at the same time.
+One nice aspect of Felgo Hot Reload is that you can deploy it on multiple connected devices at once.
+This way, you can test many different configurations of screen sizes, DPIs and styles at the same time.
 You can even deploy your application on an iOS device without having access to an Apple computer.

 How does it Actually Work?
 ++++++++++++++++++++++++++

-Most QML applications are layeres.
+Most QML applications are layered.
 They have a QML and Javascript layer running in the QML engine, sitting on top of the Qt/C++ layer.
 The Felgo SDK adds the Felgo Live Module component and the Felgo Live Server, interacting with the module.

 IMAGE IMAGE IMAGE